-Sheep sorrel goes dormant in the winter and springs to life in the spring, spreading rapidly via underground runners and seeds.
+Sheep sorrel goes dormant in the winter and bounces to life in the spring, spreading rapidly via underground runners and seeds.
 The leaves are best harvested in the late winter – spring before the plants produce flower stalks.

 Sheep sorrel stems are best eaten when they’re still young and tender and can be pinched off with your fingernails.
 Older stems are more fibrous and can’t easily be snapped off by hand – at this stage they’re not very good for eating.

 The young leaves and growth shoots of stinging nettle are edible.

 Stinging nettle is the bane of many hikers and outdoor enthusiasts’ existence.
 Yes, it packs a painful sting, but it’s also a delicious high protein superfood that’s loaded with nutrition.